KianaKun/Project_CCIT/readme.md

 =========
 on vscode terminal, using command

-npm install ejs express nodemon mysql2 body-parser
+npm install ejs express nodemon mysql2 body-parser exceljs

 How To Run NodeJs
 =========